captain-mayhem/htmltads/README.md

 - create an empty folder parallel to the two git repositories as build directory, e.g. build_tads

 ### Build instructions
-- Open a Visual Studio "x64 Native Tools Command Prompt for VS 2022"
+- Open a Visual Studio "x64 Native Tools Command Prompt"
 - enter your build directory (cd build_tads)
-- Call CMake: cmake -G "Visual Studio 17 2022" -DCMAKE_INSTALL_PREFIX=install ..\tads-runner
+- Call CMake: cmake -DCMAKE_INSTALL_PREFIX=install ..\tads-runner
 - This will create a Tads.sln solution file in your build Directory
 - Double click on it to open Visual Studio
 - In the drop down, switch from "Debug" to "Release" (unless you want to build a Debug version)